Dilip-code584/HealthHub-Connect/README.md

     Scikit-learn & tensorflow: for training the diseases prediction models
     sqlalchemy: library for handling sqlite database

+    Here for frontend I have used html css and js

+    Whereas for backend I have used much of python and libraries imported which i have referenced below-

  How to run this project :

 Clone this repository:

 git clone https://github.com/Dilip-code584/HealthHub-Connect.git